 Studies show the long-term health risks of living with household gas appliances like gas stoves, which produce pollutants like carbon dioxide, methane, nitrous oxide, carbon monoxide, and more–even when they are turned off.
 Living in homes with gas appliances increases the risk for childhood asthma (by 42%), blood cancers, heart disease, and dementia, among other concerning health hazards.

-Building new homes with electricity as a primary energy source is cheaper, and saves money for tenants on utility bills.
+Building new homes with efficient electric appliances is cheaper, and saves money for tenants on utility bills.
 This is crucial to consider as we build more much needed affordable housing in our community.

 Rally for Climate & Clean Air!

 WHEN: Wednesday, Sept.
 13| 2:00 – 4:00 PM

 WHERE: Lithia Park (Across from Skout) | Ashland, OR

 Stand with Ashland youth, who have been fighting for the future of our communities by pressuring the city to adopt a policy to transition new homes off of fossil fuels.

 Join the rally to show that you support transitioning new homes away from fossil fuels, and to pressure Ashland’s Climate and Environment Policy Advisory Committee (CEPAC) to immediately take the next steps to make this policy a reality.

 Sunday, July 30

 WHEN: Sunday, July 30| 3:00 – 5:00 PM